syncfusion-content/uwp-docs/uwp/Map/ShapeType.md

 # Shape Types in UWP Maps (SfMaps)

 This feature allows you to draw a polygon, polyline, or point icon on the map.
-You can provide input as Geo points to draw shapes in two different ways:
+You can provide input as geo points(latitude, longitude) to draw shapes in two different ways:

     1.Add shapes using point collection
     2.Add shapes using map elements collection